wgpatrick/wgpatrick.github.io/_posts/2025-04-21-teaching-llms-how-to-solid-model.md

 All of the results as well as the configuration details from the run are available [here](https://willpatrick.xyz/cadevalresults_20250418/).

 Here are a couple of examples of parts from the eval.
-This is one of the most complicated parts o1-2024-12-17 successfully modeled in a single shot.
+This is one of the most complicated parts.
+O1-2024-12-17 successfully modeled in a single shot.
 Plotted are two aligned point clouds for the reference (green) and generated (red), which as you can see, look identical.

 ![Correct Part](/assets/images/blog/correct_part.png)